celeritas-project/evd/README.md

 $ ./evd [parameters and flags]
 ```

-## Parameters
+## Parameters & flags

 `geometry.gdml`: Loads a gdml input file.
-This input is mandatory.
+This is the only mandatory input.
 `-vis [visLevel]`: Sets the visualization level of the gdml.
-Higher values show
+Higher values =
-higher levels of details.
+more details.
 Default: `1`.
 `rootFile.root`: Loads a geant4-sandbox root file for displaying events.
 `-e [evt]`: Sets the event number to be displayed.
 Default: `0`.
 `-n [ntracks]`: Sets the maximum number of tracks to be displayed.
 If set to `0`
 it will print all tracks in the event.
 Default: `1`.

-**[TEMPORARY FLAG]**
+**[TEMPORARY (?)
+FLAG]**
-`-all`: Loads all the objects found in any geometry file.
-**Current code is intended to display the CMS detector geometry.
-If one wants to
-load the full CMS World geometry, or any other gdml geometry, this flag
-must be used.**
+`-cms`: Loads the CMS geometry without loading the surrounding cms building and
+setting LHC beamline objects as invisible for a better view of the CMS geometry.

 ## Keyboard / mouse commands
 `Holding mouse left click`: Rotate view.